-However, the standard faces challenges in vehicular environments where rapid signal strength variations at speeds of 30-60 km/h can cause authentication failures, as the mechanism was originally designed for pedestrian mobility scenarios.
-FILS performance may be affected by dense-deployment interference scenarios common at parking areas and charging stations where multiple vehicles compete for access.
+However, FILS based authentication is not widely adoped.
+Furthermore, it is important to evaluate the effectiveness of FILS authentication in vehicular environments, both for their scalability if multiple vehicle STAs concurrently attempt to authenticate and establish a secure link with an AP.
+Note that the more challenging RF enviorment for vehicular offloading, such as vehicle STA mobility up to 40 km/h, as well as dense-deployment interference scenarios common at parking areas and charging stations where multiple vehicles compete for access can cause authentication frames loss and thus, authentication failures or added latency.
+Such added authentication latency could be significant for high-mobility STAs like vehicles, and drive the overal connection establishment latency to exceed the required latency KPIs.

 The standard can be enhanced to address parallel multi-channel scanning requirements essential for rapid discovery in automotive applications.
-Pre-authentication mechanisms could also be enhanced to be optimized for predictable vehicular routes to known service locations, missing opportunities to leverage route planning data for faster connection establishment.
+Pre-authentication mechanisms could also be optimized for predictable vehicular routes to known service locations to leverage route planning data for faster connection establishment.

 Furthermore, priority-based association mechanisms for handling multiple simultaneous vehicle connections at busy parking facilities could be specified to decrease connection delays when vehicles arrive concurrently.

 IEEE 802.11be[10] MLO could enable faster connection establishment across multiple bands simultaneously, but it can be further improved by integrating with fast connection establishment technique such as FILS for automotive scenarios.

-IEEE 802.11bn's[11] ultra-low latency features and deterministic access mechanisms could address timing constraints through coordinated medium access and enhanced fast BSS transition.
-However, these features are still in development and lack consideration for non-AP STAs in motion like vehicles.
-For example, it would be helpful if integrated with automotive route planning systems for predictive authentication
+Features introduced in 802.11u, which was used to create WFA Passpoint capability can also help facilitate authentication and subsequent secure link establishment.
+To ensure that a STA, such as a vehicle only selects an AP it can successfully authenticate with, and thereby reduce the expected overal AP discovery latency, the use of interworking capability with other external entities such as enterprise networks, together with the use of ANQP process which allows STAs to query the APs pre-association, helps vehicle STAs to identify which APs are operated by service providers the vehicle STA has credentials to successfully authenticate with, and/or has authenticated with before.
+This becomes even more helpful for moving vehicles, as they have more stringest discvery latency requirements, and yet often fall out of range of their currrent AP and need to expeditiously identify the next suitable AP they are in range of.

 Mobility and Handover Support:

 The fast and seamless roaming requirements are discussed in section 3.
 For example, continuous sensor reporting and resumable map downloads, with vehicles traversing multiple AP coverage areas while maintaining upload sessions for processed environmental maps (~1-2GB) and time-sensitive event reports need fast and seamless roaming.
+Sustained streaming services over WLANs also impose roaming latency limitations depending on vehicle speed, and steaming service QoS.

-IEEE 802.11r [13] Fast BSS Transition provides PMK caching and 4-way handshake optimization, typically achieving 200ms handover targets for intra-ESS scenarios.
+IEEE 802.11r [13] Fast BSS Transition (FT) provides PMK caching and 4-way handshake optimization for STAs as they roam among APs within the same ESS that belong to the same mobility domain, typically achieving 200ms handover targets for intra-ESS scenarios.
 However, this performance may not meet the stringent timing requirements for continuous time-sensitive vecular data transfer, such as sensor uploads identified in Section 3, where seamless transitions are essential for maintaining time-sensitive event reporting capabilities.
-The standard's design focus on intra-ESS scenarios presents challenges for automotive applications where vehicles traverse different operator networks, requiring inter-ESS roaming capabilities beyond the current scope.
+FT further allows for additional information sharing about a target AP, such as measuremenet reports, neighbor list, and other helpful information.
+The standard's focus on intra-ESS scenarios for FT, and its authentication improvements being limited only to mobility domains defined within a single ESS presents challenges for automotive applications where vehicles traverse different operator networks, requiring inter-ESS roaming capabilities beyond the current scope.